tmillr/sos.nvim/README.md

 All of the available commands are defined [here](/plugin/sos.lua).

 ## Tips

-- If you've decided to use this plugin and want a more complete autosave experience, then you'll probably want to set the `'autowrite'` or `'autowriteall'` Neovim options as well.
-I'm using `'autowrite'` myself at the moment.

 - Decrease the `timeout` value if you'd like more frequent/responsive autosaving behavior (e.g. `10000` for 10 seconds, or `5000` for 5 seconds).
 It's probably best not to go below 5 seconds however.